-It should be noted that when one force effect decreases another effect, minimum load factors shall be applied to the load reducing the total effect.
+It should be noted that when one force effect decreases another effect, minimum load factors are to be applied to the load reducing the total effect at the strength limit state.
 Minimum load factors for permanent dead loads are specified in Table 3.4.1-2.
-For example, consider the Strength I Limit State when the permanent load vertical bending moment is positive, but the governing live load vertical bending moment is negative, the Strength I Load Combination would be: 0.90DC + 0.65DW + 1.75(LL+IM).
-It is important that these minimum load combinations are considered, especially for structures that do not have an ideal span arrangement.
+For example, for the strength limit state when the permanent load vertical bending moment is positive, but the governing live load vertical bending moment is negative, the Strength I Load Combination would be: 0.90DC + 0.65DW + 1.75(LL+IM).
+It is important that these minimum load combinations are considered, especially for structures that do not have an ideal balanced span arrangement.

-7.0 STRUCTURAL ANALAYSIS
+7.0 STRUCTURAL ANALYSIS